Indigo by Avue sits on a platform built on certain core principles of federal human capital management:

 These principles result in Avue being a business operations platform that uses a highly correlated database and expert system rules engines to ensure built-in statutory and regulatory compliance while automating 80-90 percent of the entire end-to-end process for all participants.
 Avue also addresses the remaining 10-20 percent of the process by increasing the efficiency and effectiveness of the process.

-But The Art of Talent Science™ would not be completed without these additional signature elements found only in Avue:
+But these principles would not be complete without these additional signature elements found only in Avue:

 - Compliance: Indigo by Avue is a native federal platform specifically designed to ensure its federal agency customers are compliant with federal regulations, including classification, the Uniform Guidelines on Employee Selection Procedures, the Merit System, veterans’ preference, delegated examining, and all hiring regulations including direct hire.